 Luke 2:4-20 NASB

-I’d love to know if you have any other unique ideas for Christmas stocking fillers.
-Leave a comment and let me know.
+I’d love to know if you have any other unique ideas to fill an empty Advent calendar.
+Leave a comment and let me know which of these creative ideas you used to make some Christmas magic at your house.

 ‘Til the next project,